pinax/django-mailer/docs/usage.rst

 added.
 The process running ``send_mail`` needs to have permissions to create and delete this file, and others in the same directory.
 With the default value of ``None`` django-mailer will use a path in current working directory.

+If you need to change the batch size used by django-mailer to save messages in ``mailer.backend.DbBackend``, you can set ``MAILER_MESSAGES_BATCH_SIZE`` to a value more suitable for you.
+By default, no value defined, inheriting django default behavior when passing batch size as ``None``.